Tiercen/MixedMessages/Documentation/design.md

         5. Select a Additional Activity from the Additional Activities Array
         6. Select a Closing from the Closings array
         7. Select a nickname from the Nicknames_yours array
+        8. Check to see if wantNaughty is True
     4. Self Affirmation
         1. Select a sub message template ("I am" or "I will")
             1. "I am"